Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 To use Medaka we need to specify certain parameters in the command, like we did when we ran Flye last session.
 The help page tells us that the basic format for medaka is `medaka_consensus [-h] -i <fastx> -d <fasta>1`, indicating that the `-i` and `-d` flags are mandatory.

+Let's have a look at the flags and options we're going to use:

 | Flag/option | Meaning                                                                                                       | Our input                                                  |
 |-------------|---------------------------------------------------------------------------------------------------------------|------------------------------------------------------------|
 | `-i`        | Input basecalls (i.e. what we are polishing with)                                                             | `-i ~/cs_course/data/nano_fastq/ERR5000342_sub15_filtered` |